Androsterone: Biological function

 Androsterone has generally been considered to be an inactive metabolite of testosterone, which when conjugated by glucuronidation and sulfation allows testosterone to be removed from the body, but it is a weak neurosteroid that can cross into the brain and could have effects on brain function.

-The view of androsterone as generally being of low significance however, seems to need review in the light of 21st century research, which suggests that androsterone significantly affects masculinization in mammalian fetuses.
+However, the view of androsterone as generally being of low significance has been challenged by recent research which suggests that androsterone significantly affects masculinization in mammalian fetuses.
 Masculinization of the external genitalia in humans is subject to dihydrotestosterone (DHT) derived via the recognised androgenic pathway and also via a backdoor pathway.
 Androstanediol, a metabolite of androsterone, can be used a marker of the backdoor pathway of DHT synthesis.
 Spectrometric studies identify androsterone as the main backdoor androgen in the human male fetus.
 Circulating levels are sex dependent, DHT being essentially absent in the female, in which titres of backdoor intermediates also are very low.

 In males, backdoor intermediates occur mainly in the liver and adrenal of the fetus, and in the placenta — hardly at all in the testis.
 Instead, progesterone in the placenta is the main backdoor substrate for androgen synthesis.
 This also is consistent with the observation that placental insufficiency has been associated with disruptions of development of fetal genitalia.